Accusations of modernism and protestantism against Cardinal Newman

 In this chapter, Newman refers to conscience as ‘the voice of God in the nature and heart of man’.
 Is this a legitimate way of speaking, even figuratively?

-We have already seen above, and in the previous part, that Newman’s conception of conscience is correct, follows St Thomas, and appears to be substantially the same as that held by Bishop Sanborn himself.
+We have already seen above, and in the previous part, that Newman’s conception of conscience is correct, follows St Thomas, and appears to be substantially the same as that held by the bishop himself.
 By calling it ‘the voice of God’, he is simply saying that the stern imperative command and effect of conscience bear witness to the natural law, which is the eternal law of God as imprinted on rational creatures, and whose sanction is derived from God.

 It is therefore quite properly called ‘the voice of God’ and a communication from God to the rational creature – not in some sentimental or mystical sense, but precisely in the natural, intellectual sense that St Thomas and others explain it.